Why is the leather on my sofa peeling?

 What you do have is "Bonded leather".
-This is an inferior material that is possibly the single biggest source of complaints by furniture purchasers.
+This is an inferior material that is one of the single biggest sources of complaints by furniture purchasers.

 Bonded leather is typically made with 10% to 20% “real” leather.
 The problem is that this “real” leather is made up of left-over scraps.

 The scraps are swept off the floor, chopped into tiny particles and mixed with adhesive chemicals.
 It is then used as the backing for a vinyl or other type of faux (synthetic) leather.

 Everything you see and touch on bonded leather is synthetic.
 All of the highly processed genuine leather is in the backing which cannot be seen or touched.

 Chopped up leather particles are a terrible backing material.

 The problem is compounded because this "leather" backing is thicker (and more expensive) than a normal backing.